 - Vitamin deficiencies

-Most patients have a unique combination of these symptoms, which can significantly diminish quality of life, and in severe cases, can inhibit a person from being able to carry out basic, daily life functions.
+Most patients have a unique combination of these symptoms, which can significantly diminish the quality of life, and in severe cases, can inhibit a person from being able to carry out basic, daily life functions.

 Fibromyalgia is Real and You Are Not Crazy!

-Fibromyalgia is an invisible illness which unfortunately, can have stigmas associated with it.
+Fibromyalgia is an invisible illness that, unfortunately, can have stigmas associated with it.
 Friends, co-workers, and the like may not understand how debilitating Fibromyalgia can be which can contribute to feelings of loneliness and ostracization.

 Many sufferers are left feeling isolated and alone even in their quest to feel better and the “mainstream” medical profession doesn’t do much to help with that.
 A lot of patients are told that they are depressed or that it’s “all in their heads.
 It’s common as well for doctors to prescribe antidepressants.

 Some folks are prescribed opioid pain medications or told to take over-the-counter pain relievers.
 While these meds may temporarily alleviate pain, they can have severe side effects and only mask the symptom.
 They can also make the situation worse long-term.

 Unfortunately, this mindset and treatment “protocol” does nothing to help the millions of people who are suffering from this illness.
 Many of the patients who come to our clinic are frustrated with this type of treatment and are desperate to get their lives back.
 We want to assure you that we understand your illness and know how to treat it properly!

 Renewed Vitality Can Help

 Our providers at Renewed Vitality understand that Fibromyalgia is indeed very real and the debilitating effects that it can have on our patients’ lives.
 We use both natural and standard medical procedures that are 10 – 20 years ahead of what most doctors currently use, and most of our patients show remarkable results!
 85-90% of our patients are able to regain their health and take their lives back in 8-12 months!
 We are very proud of this incredible success rate, and are passionate about helping our patients to heal.